mimolabs/mimolabs.github.io/_posts/2018-02-15-drive-customer-engagement.markdown

 ## Careful Targeting

 So, it's easy to create a handsome splash page in a flash.
 It's also possible to capture good quality emails.
-And, it's possible to automatically add these emails to a list, like MailChimp or Campaign Monitor.
+And, it's possible to automatically add these emails to a list, like MailChimp or Campaign Monitor (also with MIMO)!

 If you're going to capture emails from a splash page, make sure you put them in their very own list.
 Don't just add them to one massive list.